 - The variables should be normally distributed.

-The final score Shapiro-Wilk has a p-value greater than 0.05; therefore, our descriptive statistics homework helper concludes that final scores of students are normally distributed.
+The final score Shapiro-Wilk has a p-value greater than 0.05; therefore, our descriptive statistics homework helper concludes that the final scores of students are normally distributed.

 The two histograms are said to be approximately normal and leptokurtic.